packmad/packmad.github.io/about.md

 After graduation I worked as a security software developer at [Talos](https://talos-sec.com/) until 2017.

 But I realized that it wasn’t my way.
-So I started a PhD in Computer Science and Systems Engineering of the [Department of Computer Science, Bioengineering, Robotics and Systems Engineering](http://www.dibris.unige.it/) at [University of Genoa](https://en.wikipedia.org/wiki/University_of_Genoa) and I think I've realized that my future will be in research.
+So I started a PhD in Computer Science and Systems Engineering of the [Department of Computer Science, Bioengineering, Robotics and Systems Engineering](http://www.dibris.unige.it/) at [University of Genoa](https://en.wikipedia.org/wiki/University_of_Genoa) and I think I've realized that my future will be in academic research.

 > Listen, Morty, I hate to break it to you, but what people call "love" is just a chemical reaction that compels animals to breed.
 It hits hard, Morty, then it slowly fades, leaving you stranded in a failing marriage.
 I did it.
 Your parents are gonna do it.
 Break the cycle, Morty.
 Rise above.
 Focus on science.
 > [[Rick and Morty]](https://en.wikipedia.org/wiki/Rick_and_Morty)